 Zone V injury

-- Direct repair in this zone has a favorable prognosis.
+- Direct repair of flexor tendon injury in this zone has a favorable prognosis.

 - Results may be compromised by coexisting nerve injury.